Sunjuice has installed in excess of 10,000 systems in the Wide Bay Area. Sunjuice systems produce more than 8.25 megawatts of electricity every day.

 Whenever the amount of electricity being consumed in your home is less than what is being produced on your roof, that excess electricity will pass through the meter to the grid and be registered as export electricity.

-You will be paid a fee for that electricity (used to be 44c per kWh but is now it's much lower) which will be credited to your electricity account on a quarterly basis under legislation until June 30 2028.
+You will be paid a fee for that electricity (used to be 44c per kWh but is now it's much lower) which will be credited to your electricity account on a quarterly basis under legislation for 44c rebate customers until June 30 2028.

 You are currently charged considerably more for energy you buy from your energy retailer than they will pay you for energy you generate for them.

-Absolutely – already we have seen FIT rates drop from 44c to 6.348c per Kwh over the last 5 years (or a 693% reduction) and then rise slightly again – all whilst watching energy bills increase by approximately 60% over the same period - and there is nothing to suggest that these will not be removed altogether shortly or be subject to further changes.
+Absolutely – already we have seen FIT rates drop from 44c to 6.348c per Kwh over the last 9 years and then rise slightly again – all whilst watching energy bills increase by approximately 60% over the same period - and there is nothing to suggest that these will not be removed altogether shortly or be subject to further changes.

-In our view, this is highly to occur sooner rather than later.
+In our view, this is likely to occur sooner rather than later.

 Queensland is now the only State in Australia with a formal FiT still in operation.
 Every other State has operated a FiT for a time which was subsequently reduced or eliminated.
 Ominously for the Queensland FiT, repealing or reducing the FiT occurred soon after a State election resulted in a change of government.